Building with Open AI

 OPENAI_API_KEY=<your_openai_api_key>

-Now, let’s build the Docker image.
+Let’s build and run the Docker image.
 This step might take a few minutes depending on your machine.
 Ensure you have enough space (approximately 8 GB).

 Handling Port Conflicts: If port 8000

-is already in use and you see an error related to it, you can specify a different port.
-For example, if you want to use port 8080
+is already in use and you see an error related to it, you can specify a different port in the docker-compose.yml

 Open up another terminal window and follow the next steps.